-Recently, there was a GET Flooding Attack–type DDoS attack case on a web services company for about 20 hours.
-Various attack traffics were detected on the login page which caused serious load on the server and ended up paralyzing the entire login function.
-The CIP team was provided with data at the time of the DDoS attack case with the cooperation of the company, and analyzed the attack data on Criminal IP. (though we disclosed the company as anonymity, we assure you all referred data are real.)
+Recently, there was a GET Flooding Attacktype DDoS attack case on a web services company for about 20 hours.
+Various attack traffic was detected on the login page, which caused a serious load on the server and ultimately paralyzed the entire login function.
+The CIP Team was provided with data from the attack with the cooperation of the company and analyzed the attack data with Criminal IP.
+(The company will remain nameless, but all data is real.)

 Some of the received data from a web services company